How To Add or Remove Someone From A Mortgage

 • Contact your lender and ask if they will remove you from the mortgage (your partner would need to demonstrate that they could service the loan)

-As you can see from the list above, there are lots of reasons why you might want to come off a mortgage, often due to a separation, investor partners going it alone, or someone wanting to be removed as a guarantor.
+As you can see from the list above, there are many reasons why you might want to cancel a mortgage, often due to a separation, investor partners going it alone, or someone wanting to be removed as a guarantor.

 What you need to do

-The process starts with the agreement of whoever you are leaving on the mortgage and ultimately requires that person(s) to make the application to the lender in their own name.
-Rather than actually requesting removal, the remaining person requests to stay on their own without you.
+The process starts with the agreement of whoever you leave on the mortgage and ultimately requires that person(s) to apply to the lender in their own name.
+Rather than requesting removal, the remaining person requests to stay alone without you.

-Note: You can enquire on somebody else’s behalf if they agree; just make sure you add them to the enquiry as the expert will need to speak to them directly.
-If you’re also looking to get another mortgage as part of this transaction, then we can help with that too!
+Note: If they agree, you can enquire on somebody else’s behalf; make sure you add them to the enquiry, as the expert will need to speak to them directly.
+If you’re also looking to get another mortgage as part of this transaction, we can help with that, too!

 New mortgage arrangement

-They can either approach the current lender or find a new one.
-The latter is always recommended to compare the best deals against your current one, factoring in any repayment penalties.
+They can either approach their current lender or find a new one.
+The latter is always recommended, as it allows them to compare the best deals against their current one, factoring in any repayment penalties.

-The lenders will assess the remaining applicant(s) based on their sole credit score/history, income and affordability – this is true of the current lender as well as any new lenders, as it is treated as a completely new application.
+The lenders will assess the remaining applicant(s) based on their sole credit score/history, income and affordability.
+This is true of the current lender and any new lenders, as it is treated as a completely new application.
 They will also want to ensure the property has enough equity, as things can be trickier in negative equity since the lender loses some security in removing a party.

-If they are approved, then it’s up to the solicitors to sort the paperwork.
-If declined, then they’ll need to find out why (it’s usually credit score or affordability), and approach another lender who specialises in that field – such circumstances are why speaking to a mortgage broker during this process is highly recommended.
+If they are approved, it’s up to the solicitors to sort the paperwork.
+If declined, they’ll need to find out why (it’s usually credit score or affordability) and approach another lender who specialises in that field.
+Such circumstances are why speaking to a mortgage broker during this process is highly recommended.

-Solicitors will also take any money due to you either from the lender (if they are raising money) or from them, and pay it to you if you are being bought out.
+Solicitors will also take any money due to you from the lender (if they are raising money) or from them and pay it to you if you are being bought out.

 Other considerations

-There might be Capital Gains tax implications.
-If the property isn’t your main residence, you might need to pay capital gains if it has increased in value.
+There might be Capital Gains Tax implications.
+If the property isn’t your primary residence, you might need to pay capital gains if it has increased in value.
 Check with the solicitor or an accountant.

-Property investors who have signed a personal guarantee may want to confirm with the lender they are departing from that their obligations are voided after the transaction.
-You might be surprised to know that this is not always the case – some personal guarantees survive the removal of interest from the property and mortgage, so you could leave yourself with liability and none of the security!
+Property investors who have signed a personal guarantee may want to confirm with the lender they are departing from their obligations, which are voided after the transaction.
+You might be surprised to know that this is not always the case.
+Some personal guarantees survive the removal of interest from the property and mortgage, so you could leave yourself with liability and none of the security!

 How to remove an ex from a mortgage without refinancing

-You don’t need to remortgage to remove an ex from the mortgage as it is possible to do a Transfer of Equity on your existing product and many lenders also allow capital raising on an equity transfer.
+You don’t need to remortgage to remove an ex from the mortgage, as it is possible to do a Transfer of Equity on your existing product.
+Many lenders also allow capital raising on an equity transfer.

-As part of the process of transferring a mortgage into a sole name, a lender will carry out affordability and credit checks and there will be administration and legal fees to pay.
-For this reason, many people use buying out a mortgage from a partner as an opportunity to review their mortgage and often choose to refinance, particularly if there are early repayment charges payable on their current deal.
+As part of the process of transferring a mortgage into a sole name, a lender will carry out affordability and credit checks, and there will be administration and legal fees to pay.
+For this reason, many people use buying out a mortgage from a partner as an opportunity to review their mortgage and often choose to refinance, mainly if there are early repayment charges (ERCs) payable on their current deal.

 What to do if you’re in a joint mortgage and the other party isn’t paying their way

-Most importantly, it’s usually recommended you do everything you can to make sure the mortgage is being paid.
+Most importantly, it’s usually recommended that you do everything you can to ensure the mortgage is being paid.

-Whether you’ve “paid your half” or not is irrelevant in the eyes of the lender and the credit agreement you have signed into – each person on a joint mortgage is wholly responsible for the full payment, and any part or missed payments would show up on both of your credit files, regardless of where the blame lies.
+Whether you’ve “paid your half” or not is irrelevant in the eyes of the lender and the credit agreement you have signed into.
+Each person on a joint mortgage is wholly responsible for the full payment.
+Any part or missed payments would appear on your credit files, regardless of where the blame lies.

-Missed payments on a mortgage are one of the biggest issues for any new lender, and it will make your next application harder, and most likely more expensive.
-Not impossible, of course, as there are lenders who can consider late or missed mortgage payments from the last 12 months, and one or two can even consider someone currently behind (with good reason) – make an enquiry if this is you, and we’ll introduce you to the right mortgage broker.
+Missed payments on a mortgage are one of the biggest issues for any new lender, and it will make your next application harder and, most likely, more expensive.
+Not impossible, of course, as there are lenders who can consider late or missed mortgage payments from the last 12 months, and one or two can even consider someone currently behind (with good reason).
+Enquire if this is you.
+We’ll introduce you to the right mortgage broker.

-What you can do: You may want to appeal to the lender directly and ask them for an organised and temporary payment holiday or perhaps a switch to interest only, given the circumstances, which will buy you time to get things sorted and shouldn’t negatively impact your credit report (depending on the lender – please check this first!).
+What you can do: Given the circumstances, you may want to appeal to the lender directly and ask them for an organised and temporary payment holiday or perhaps a switch to interest-only.
+This will buy you time to get things sorted and shouldn’t negatively impact your credit report (depending on the lender—please check this first!).

 • Sell and move